 The University of Iowa College of Law has an extraordinary law library and a distinguished law faculty.
 It recognizes that it has a special duty to make this library and faculty available to serious scholars.
 The College of Law therefore welcomes many foreign and domestic scholars every year to Iowa to use its facilities for the conduct of their research and interchange with our faculty.
 Visiting scholars are provided with study carrels in the law library, access to the faculty and the opportunity to audit classes.
+An overview of our program and brief video about our library can be found at the Law Library's Visiting Scholar Program page.
 For further details about the visiting scholar program, please see our Visiting Scholars Handout.

 If you are a serious scholar, please consider coming to Iowa to be part of our intellectual community.